kevinkhoow/booking-bot/README.md

 # Web Automation Script

 ## Overview
 This script uses Selenium WebDriver to navigate the interface of an appointment booking website.
 It monitors the website for the availability of appointments at certain dates and/or times and proceeds to book them when available.
+The script allows the user to select their desired dates and/or times and edit the refresh rate.

-This script is not intended for commercial purposes.
+This project served as my first exposure to programming; it is not intended for commercial purposes.

 ## Project Structure
 ```